Mezzky/note-app/README.md

 Currently, two official framework and library are available:

 - ReactJs uses for Website Development.
-- TailwindCSS uses for styling the w e b s ite.
+- TailwindCSS uses for styling the w e b s i te.